nix-community/robotnix/docs/src/installation.md

     $ fastboot reboot bootloader
     ```

  5. Unzip the factory image built by robotnix.
+Double check that you're
+    flashing to the correct device.
 To flash the image run
     ```console
     $ ./flash-all.sh
     ```